paezha/paezha.github.io/applied_spatial_statistics/15-Activity-Point-Pattern-Analysis-IV.md

 ## Activity

+**NOTE**: Activities include technical "how to" tasks/questions.
+Usually, these ask you to organize data, create a plot, and so on in support of analysis and interpretation.
+These tasks are indicated by a star (*).

-1. *Plot the empirical $\hat{F}$-function for all fast food establishments (pooled) and then for each type of establishment separately (i.e, "Chicken", "Hamburger", "Pizza", "Sub").
+1. (*)Plot the empirical $\hat{F}$-function for all fast food establishments (pooled) and then for each type of establishment separately (i.e, "Chicken", "Hamburger", "Pizza", "Sub").

-2. *Plot the empirical $\hat{K}$-function for all fast food establishments (pooled) and then for each type of establishment (i.e, "Chicken", "Hamburger", "Pizza", "Sub").
+2. (*)Plot the empirical $\hat{K}$-function for all fast food establishments (pooled) and then for each type of establishment (i.e, "Chicken", "Hamburger", "Pizza", "Sub").

 3. Discuss your results with a fellow student.
 Is there evidence of clustering/regularity?